christophertacon/Blog/tools-pelican/content/HDF5/HDF5.rst

 .. _link: http://www.southampton.ac.uk/~ngcmbits/virtualmachines/

-Also you can find the presentation slides here_:
+Also you can find the presentation slides here_.

-.. _here:
+.. _here: {filename}/HDF5/slides/HDF5_presentation.pdf

 If you do not currently have access to HDF5 you can download it for free using macports or from their website.
 Acquiring the h5py module is very straightforward if you have an anaconda distribution installed and we would recommend doing it using this method.